"Another Snail Planet": A watercolor painting turned animated short

 Here's a breakdown of how I transformed a watercolor painting into a 2d animated short:

 First, I digitized an original painting by uploading it on GIMP and removing all snails.
+This original watercolor painting was inspired by a Crepe Myrtle I met in Atlanta--it's also a part of a painting series, "The Tree at Hansell St".

 Next, I animated 5 snails over the new painting such that, if viewed at full scale, snails would move simultaneously.
 I animated other elements—such as a butterfly or a pulsating glow on the stars.
 I used ToonSquid for this part, and the runtime of this initial animation was just 5 seconds long.